capnproto/pycapnp/docs/install.rst

     sudo apt-get install python-dev

-You can control the compiler version with the environment variable CC, ie. `CC=gcc-4.8 pip install pycapnp`.
+You can control what compiler is used with the environment variable CC, ie. `CC=gcc-4.8 pip install pycapnp`.
 You only need to run the setuptools line if you have a setuptools older than v0.8.0, and the cython line if you have a version older than v0.19.1.

 From Source
 ---------------------